Mixed-Integer Optimization with Constraint Learning

 \RUNAUTHOR{Maragno et al.}

 \RUNTITLE{Mixed-integer Optimization with Constraint Learning}

 \TITLE{Mixed-Integer Optimization with \\ Constraint Learning}

-\ARTICLEAUTHORS{ \AUTHOR{Donato Maragno\footnote{These authors contributed equally.}} \AFF{Amsterdam Business School, University of Amsterdam, 1018 TV Amsterdam, Netherlands \EMAIL{d.maragno@uva.nl}} \AUTHOR{Holly Wiberg\footnotemark[\value{footnote}]} \AFF{Operations Research Center, Massachusetts Institute of Technology, Cambridge MA 02139 \EMAIL{hwiberg@mit.edu}} \AUTHOR{Dimitris Bertsimas} \AFF{Sloan School of Management, Massachusetts Institute of Technology, Cambridge MA 02139 \EMAIL{dbertsim@mit.edu}} \AUTHOR{\c{S}. \.{I}lker Birbil, Dick den Hertog, Adejuyigbe Fajemisin} \AFF{Amsterdam Business School, University of Amsterdam, 1018 TV Amsterdam, Netherlands \\ \EMAIL{s.i.birbil@uva.nl} \EMAIL{d.denhertog@uva.nl} \EMAIL{a.o.fajemisin2@uva.nl}} } \ABSTRACT{ We establish a broad methodological foundation for mixed-integer optimization with learned constraints.
+\ARTICLEAUTHORS{ \AUTHOR{Donato Maragno\footnote{These authors contributed equally.}} \AFF{Amsterdam Business School, University of Amsterdam, 1018 TV Amsterdam, Netherlands \EMAIL{d.maragno@uva.nl}} \AUTHOR{Holly Wiberg\footnotemark[\value{footnote}]} \AFF{Operations Research Center, Massachusetts Institute of Technology, Cambridge MA 02139 \EMAIL{hwiberg@mit.edu}} \AUTHOR{Dimitris Bertsimas} \AFF{Sloan School of Management, Massachusetts Institute of Technology, Cambridge MA 02139 \EMAIL{dbertsim@mit.edu}} \AUTHOR{\c{S}. \.{I}lker Birbil, Dick den Hertog, Adejuyigbe O. Fajemisin} \AFF{Amsterdam Business School, University of Amsterdam, 1018 TV Amsterdam, Netherlands \\ \EMAIL{s.i.birbil@uva.nl} \EMAIL{d.denhertog@uva.nl} \EMAIL{a.o.fajemisin2@uva.nl}} } \ABSTRACT{ We establish a broad methodological foundation for mixed-integer optimization with learned constraints.
 We propose an end-to-end pipeline for data-driven decision making in which constraints and objectives are directly learned from data using machine learning, and the trained models are embedded in an optimization formulation.
-We exploit the mixed-integer optimization-representability of many machine learning methods, including linear models, decision trees, ensembles, and multi-layer perceptrons.
-The consideration of multiple methods allows us to capture various underlying relationships between decisions, contextual variables, and outcomes.
-We also characterize a decision trust region using the convex hull of the observations, to ensure credible recommendations and avoid extrapolation.
-We efficiently incorporate this representation using column generation and clustering.
-In combination with domain-driven constraints and objective terms, the embedded models and trust region define a mixed-integer optimization problem for prescription generation.
+We exploit the mixed-integer optimization-representability of many machine learning methods, including linear models, decision trees, ensembles, and multi-layer perceptrons, which allows us to capture various underlying relationships between decisions, contextual variables, and outcomes.
+We also introduce two approaches for handling the inherent uncertainty of learning from data.
+First, we characterize a decision trust region using the convex hull of the observations, to ensure credible recommendations and avoid extrapolation.
+We efficiently incorporate this representation using column generation and propose a more flexible formulation to deal with low-density regions and high-dimensional datasets.
+Then, we propose an ensemble learning approach that enforces constraint satisfaction over multiple bootstrapped estimators or multiple algorithms.
+In combination with domain-driven components, the embedded models and trust region define a mixed-integer optimization problem for prescription generation.
 We implement this framework as a Python package (\texttt{OptiCL}) for practitioners.
-We demonstrate the method in both chemotherapy optimization and World Food Programme planning.
-The case studies illustrate the benefit of the framework in generating high-quality prescriptions, the value added by the trust region, the incorporation of multiple machine learning methods, and the inclusion of multiple learned constraints. }
+We demonstrate the method in both World Food Programme planning and chemotherapy optimization.
+The case studies illustrate the framework's ability to generate high-quality prescriptions as well as the value added by the trust region, the use of ensembles to control model robustness, the consideration of multiple machine learning methods, and the inclusion of multiple learned constraints. }

 \KEYWORDS{mixed-integer optimization, machine learning, constraint learning, prescriptive analytics}